Faithful-Resource-Pack/Faithful-Dungeons-32x/UE4Project/Content/Actors/Characters/Enemies/README.md

-# Write here progress of each files:
+# Write the progress of each files here:
 - [x] 2/2 `/Bat`
 - [x] 1/1 `/CaveSpider`
 - [x] 2/2 `/Enderman`